10 Reasons Why OKRs Fail

 Example: A tech company linked OKRs to bonuses, leading employees to set conservative goals instead of ambitious ones.

 Key Takeaway: OKRs should foster growth, not fear.
-Keep them separate from performance reviews.
+Keep them separate from performance reviews to maximize their effectiveness as a goal setting software framework.

 8. Data Deficiency

-Without measurable data, OKRs are just abstract tasks.
+Without measurable data, OKRs are just abstract tasks, making effective goal tracking impossible.

 Avoid It: Set quantifiable key results and ensure data is: